-If you’re planning to study in UK in 2025, you’re making an exciting choice.
+If you’re planning to study in UK in 2026, you’re making an exciting choice.
 The UK remains a top destination for international students—offering world-class education, exciting student life, and ample work opportunities.
 However, this year brings new visa rules, shorter post-study stays, and updated financial requirements.
-In this guide, we’ll walk you through everything—visa updates, scholarships, living costs, English-language tests, work rights, and more—ensuring you’re fully prepared to study in UK for Indian students and others.
+In this guide, we’ll walk you through everything—visa updates, scholarships, living costs, English-language tests, work rights, and more—ensuring you’re fully prepared for your study abroad journey.
 Let’s dive in.

 Stricter Regulations & Shorter Graduate Route Duration